Texting and Driving in California

 This video shows that texting while driving is just like driving blind:If You Have Been Injured by a Distracted Driver

 Even though texting and driving is illegal in California, it is still a common occurrence.
 The penalties are not very high, and unfortunately, many young drivers believe they can text and drive with no problem.
-The problem is it only takes once to change someone's life in a devastating way.Sacramento Car Accident Lawyer
+The problem is that it only takes one texting and driving crash to change someone’s life in a devastating way.Sacramento Car Accident Lawyer

 I'm Ed Smith, a car accident lawyer in Sacramento.
 Since 1982, I have seen several different types of injuries including cervical sprains.
 If you have been injured feel free to contact me for a free consultation.
 I can be reached at 916.921.6400 or (800) 404-5400.

 Editor’s Note: This page has been updated for accuracy and relevancy [cha 6.24.21]